gentoosiasta/pruebametodoshttp-C/README.md

 # Test of HTTP methods

-## Thie is a example of modifications in the repo
+## This is a example of modifications in the repo